Lab 01: Dealing with Spatial Data in Python

 print(bristol_join.columns)

-# Show rows
+# Show the dataframe

 bristol_join

-'lat', 'addr:city', 'addr:country', 'addr:housenumber',
+'visible', 'addr:city', 'addr:country', 'addr:housenumber',

 'addr:housename', 'addr:postcode', 'addr:place', 'addr:street', 'email',